taed2-2526q1-gced-upc/TAED2-2526q1-gced-upc-demos/docs/git-demo.md

 git remote add origin url-to-remote-repository
 ```

+>[!Tip]
-> **Note:** Remote repositories require authentication.
-If you are using GitHub, you can create an SSH key and add it to
-> your GitHub account.
-Then, you can use the SSH URL of the repository to avoid entering your credentials every time you
-> push your commits.
+Remote repositories require authentication.
+If you are using GitHub, you can create an SSH key and add it to your GitHub account.
+Then, you can use the SSH URL of the repository to avoid entering your credentials every time you push your commits.
 See [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for more information.

 Once the remote is added, we need to tell Git that our local `main` branch is related to the remote `main` branch.
 This can be done with the following commands: